tand826/wsiprocess/README.md

 - Trestle
     - :umbrella:CMU-1.zip
-    	- ASAP can NOT show the image properly, and cannot annotate.
+    	- ASAP can not show the image properly, and it's hard to annotate.
     - CMU-2.zip
     - CMU-3.zip